Changing the Conditions that Make Sex and Labor Trafficking Possible

 Our approach recognizes that human trafficking doesn’t happen in a vacuum.
 It is the predictable end result of social, political and economic inequities and injustices that leave some people in a position to exploit others.
-Rather than tackling those individual situations of trafficking, one at a time, we want to fundamentally reduce the amount of trafficking by reforming, right-sizing and in some cases upending the failed systems that allow it to thrive – poverty, gender discrimination, lack of worker protections, failed social safety nets and child welfare systems, to name but a few.
+Rather than tackling those individual situations of trafficking, one at a time, we want to fundamentally reduce the amount of trafficking by reforming – and in some cases entirely – upending the failed systems that allow it to thrive – poverty, gender discrimination, lack of worker protections, failed social safety nets and child welfare systems, to name but a few.

-If we want to end sex trafficking we have to make sure that people have the things they need – money, love, safety, hope – so they do not have missing pieces in their lives.
-It’s a long game.
-But it’s the only one.
+If we want to end sex trafficking, we have to make sure that people have the things they need – money, love, safety, hope – so they do not have missing pieces in their lives.
 Because if there is a missing piece in a person’s life a trafficker will promise to fill it.

-Our economy relies on workers from around the world who come here to fill jobs American businesses say they can’t fill otherwise.
-We owe it to them to enforce our own rules and protect their rights.
+Our economy relies on workers from around the world who come here to take jobs American businesses say they can’t fill otherwise.
+It’s time to enforce our own rules and protect their rights.